 A majority of businesses in the cannabis industry can’t accept credit cards because they aren’t backed by banks or financial institutions of any kind.

-While many states have legalized cannabis to one extent or another, on a federal level, it’s still considered a banned substance.
+While many states have legalized cannabis to one extent or another, on a federal level, it’s still considered a banned substance at the federal level, despite politician after politician claiming federal legalization would be a priority for them during their campaign process.

 As a result, banks won’t accept deposits or process payments for businesses whose activities break federal law.
 Technically, this applies to shops that sell cannabis, even if no state cannabis laws are being broken.